Magdalen Dacre: Marriage

 On 15 July 1558, Magdalen married Anthony Browne, 1st Viscount Montagu, a Privy Counsellor, Knight of the Garter and King Philip's former Master of the Horse, in a ceremony took place at St. James's Palace.
 Browne was 10 years Magdalen's senior, aged 30.
 After her accession to the throne in 1553, Browne was appointed to several positions in the royal household and, at her coronation, he carried her train.
 In April 1554 he was appointed Master of the Horse to Queen Mary's consort, Philip II of Spain.
 He met Philip on his arrival in Southampton in July 1554, a few days prior to the royal wedding at Winchester Cathedral.
 Due to both Anthony and Magdalen being in the royal household, Mary attended their wedding in 1558.

 The couple had ten children between them (although several are assumed to have died young), but twelve in total with Anthony's two children from his first marriage.
-Magdalen was close to both her stepchildren, one incident was when her her husband was displeased with his eldest son, Magdalen "pacified her husband", and brought her stepson into his father's favour again.
+Magdalen was close to both her stepchildren, one incident was when her husband was displeased with his eldest son, Magdalen "pacified her husband", and brought her stepson into his father's favour again.

-Magdalen found favour with the Queen despite her Catholicism, her former close friendship with the late Queen Mary, and later the behaviour of a few of her Dacre relations, some of whom conspired to depose the Queen and replace her with Mary, Queen of Scots.
+Magdalen found favour with the Queen Elizabeth despite her Catholicism, her former close friendship with the late Queen Mary, and later the behaviour of a few of her Dacre relations, some of whom conspired to depose the Queen and replace her with Mary, Queen of Scots.
 She was only once accused of recusancy, and although she allowed a printing press to be set up on her property, she refused to assist or abet treasonous plots against the Queen.

 Magdalen died at Battle Abbey, Sussex on 8 April 1608 at the age of seventy.